intuition-dev/INTUITION2/pug/readme.md

 Alternatives/similar to Pug include Haml and Ebay's MarkoJS concise syntax.

-If you have never seen Pug before, I will tech it to you Pug in 15 seconds, you can just look at this page for 15 seconds and ... you know Pug:
+If you have never seen Pug before, I will tech it to you Pug in 15 seconds, you can just look at this page:
 - [Learn Pug by looking at this for 15 seconds](http://pug.metabake.net)

 We will use *mbake* CLI to transpile from the Pug language [mbake CLI](https://www.npmjs.com/package/mbake), so please install that if you want to follow along.